Fariba-Kamani/lets-padel/README.md

 Let's Padel is a growing community for everyone who loves playing Padel regardless of gender, age, or skill level.
 As a padel player myself I usually struggle to find other people to play with when I have spare time and can play.
 I would have played Padel more often if I had access to more Padel players beyond those in my contact list.
 I thought this could as well be one of the obstacles for other Padel players like me out there.
 By creating Let's Padel I am trying to address this issue and help facilitate for Padel players to find and connect and hopefully be able to play Padel as often as they desire.

 The way the website works is very straightforward and intuitive.
 All that needs to be done is for the player to fill in a form, informing us about when and where she/he wants to play, the skill level the player has, and how many players are needed to be able to play a match.
 We will then try to find other players with the same preferences.
-Once we have identified all the necessary players, we will reach out to them using the contact details provided in the submitted form.”
+Once we have identified all the necessary players, we will reach out to them using the contact details provided in the submitted form.

 ## CONTENTS